 Ingestion of 1500mg eleuthero extract daily for 6 months is associated with a reduction of LDL-C (13.5%) relative to placebo in postmenopausal women without significantly affecting HDL-C, total cholesterol, or triglycerides.

 Isolated eleutheroside B (syringin) appears to be able to acutely reduce blood glucose levels in diabetic rats and has been noted to do so in normal mice additionally which appears to be secondary to stimulating beta-endorphin release from the adrenal medulla; bilateral adrenalectomy and the presence of opioid receptor antagonists abolished this effect.
 Blocking the M3 muscarinic acetylcholine receptor has additionally blocked this effect (no effect of nicotinic acetylcholine blockade), and acetylcholinesterase inhibitors can increase the glucose lowering efects of syringin; alpha2-adrenergic blockade is ineffective in modifying the release of insulin, and decreased sympathetic tone increases the actions of syringin on insulin release.

-Eleuthero may stimulate insulin release from the pancrease secondary to acetylcholine stimulation, which would then reduce blood glucose.
+Eleuthero may stimulate insulin release from the pancreas secondary to acetylcholine stimulation, which would then reduce blood glucose.
 No studies currently conducted in humans

 One study in rats using 500mg/kg eleuthero for 12 weeks noted that weight gain over the trial was reduced in both diabetic (13.4%) and normal (25.3%) rats relative to their own controls independent of changes in food intake (and thought to be related to a higher food efficiency ratio).

 170mg/kg of a 70% methanolic extract has shown anti-oxidative effects in the skeletal muscle of mice during exercise.